mandober/rust-debrief/appendix/terminology.md

 ## Assembly
 An assembler language (asm), is a low-level programming language in which there is a very strong, but often not one-to-one, correspondence between the language and the architecture's machine code instructions.
 Assembly language may also be called symbolic machine code.

+## Big Endianness
+Big endian architectures order bytes in memory with the most significant byte (MSB) of a multi-byte value in the lowest-numbered memory location.

 ## Blanket implementations
 Conditionally implenting a trait for a type that implements some other specific trait.
 Implementation of a trait on any type that satisfies the trait bounds are called blanket implementations.
 For example, the standard library implements `ToString` trait on any type that implements `Display` trait.